Rubenmp/CAH_generator/README.md

 # Cards Against Humanity card generator

-This program generates a pdfs with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) using files in plane text.
+This program generates a pdfs with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) using files in plain text.

 ## Usage